Home

 The Walking Liberty Half Dollar first appeared in late 1916.
 It was the third new U.S. coin released that year, joining the Mercury Dime and Standing Liberty Quarter.

 All new designs came about beginning in 1915, when Mint Director Robert Woolley invited three New York sculptors, Hermon A. MacNeil, Albin Polasek and Adolph A. Weinman, to propose new looks for the dime, quarter, and half dollar.
 MacNeil's quarter was selected.
-Weinman's dime and half dollar entries were likewise chosen.
+Weinman's dime and half dollar were also chosen.

-US Coin Values Advisor has completed Coin Value Tables™ for the Walking Liberty Half Dollar, reporting price trends over a long period of time for individual coins of the series.
+US Coin Values Advisor has completed Coin Value Tables for the Walking Liberty Half Dollar, reporting price trends over a long period of time for individual coins of the series.

 Some historians believe Woolley's original intent was to award each sculptor with one design, but this is not what happened.
 Instead, Polasek was left empty handed.
 Nevertheless, the new coinage of 1916 won praise for its artistic qualities and strong national symbolism, as the U.S. drew ever closer toward direct involvement in World War I.